 Millennials whose credit is on the lower side may consider getting an entry-level rewards credit card that allows them to earn benefits as they spend with their card.
 Younger millennials just starting their credit journey could consider applying for a secured credit card, which has a lower barrier to entry and is helpful for those looking to improve their credit scores.
 Secured credit cards require a security deposit (which is often equal to your credit limit) as a method to limit the risk taken on by the credit card companies.

-Millennials with longer credit histories and credit scores that are considered good or better could consider applying for slightly more competitive credit cards, like the Chase Sapphire Preferred® Card.
+Millennials with longer credit histories and credit scores that are considered good or better could consider applying for slightly more competitive credit cards.
 These cards come with heftier annual fees, but offer valuable reward opportunities that can easily outweigh the yearly fee burden.

 How Millennials Can Keep Improving Their Credit Scores